Tantanok221/.claude/commands/create-issue.md

    - Look for examples of well-written issues in popular open-source projects for inspiration
    - Search the web for best practices on the topics handled
    - **Integrate steering document patterns** with industry best practices
-   - **[--lite Mode Adjustment]**: In `--lite` mode, this step is less exhaustive, primarily focusing on immediate relevance from steering documents rather than extensive external search.

 ### 5. **Handle Ticket ID and Linear Integration**
    **Ticket ID Processing:**